To step through the major concepts involved in building web applications, we are going to be building a simple note taking app called Scratch.

 How This Guide Is Structured

-Create the notes application and deploy it.
+The first part of this guide helps you create the the notes application and deploy it to production.
 We cover all the basics.
 Each service is created by hand.
 Here is what is covered in order.

 For the backend: